Sparsh-Sharma/Lagrangian-Solver-for-Euler-Equations/README.md

 1. Open the terminal and locate your corneal directory

-2. Type 'python setup.py install' to install the library in your python
+2. Type 'python setup.py install' to install the library into your python